Khalid Bazzi: After 2000

-Israeli withdrawal from the security zone in the spring of 2000 precipitated a virtual collapse of the Israel-controlled South Lebanon Army.
-On May 26, 2000 Hizbullah General-Secretary Hassan Nasrallah held his famous victory speech in Bint Jbeil, where he compared the power of Israel to that of a spider's web.
+The Israeli withdrawal from the security zone in the spring of 2000 precipitated a virtual collapse of the Israel-controlled South Lebanon Army.
+On May 26, 2000, Hezbollah General-Secretary Hassan Nasrallah held his famous victory speech in Bint Jbeil, where he compared the power of Israel to that of a spider's web.
 Nasrallah's speech infuriated many Israeli officers.
 This anger explains to a large extent why Bint Jbeil was targeted in 2006.

-After the Israeli withdrawal from South Lebanon, Khalid Bazzi returned to Bint Jbeil and continued his involvement with military activities.
-He was made responsible for "capturing" operations.
-He took part in the Ghajar raid in 2005, when four Hizbullah fighters were killed in a failed attempt to abduct an Israeli soldier.
-Bazzi organized 2006 Hezbollah cross-border raid, in which eight Israeli soldiers were killed and two were abducted.
-This triggered the 2006 Lebanon War.
+After the Israeli withdrawal from South Lebanon, Khalid Bazzi returned to his hometown, Bint Jbeil, and continued his involvement with military activities.
+He was made responsible for commanding Hezbollah's operations.
+He took part in the Ghajar raid in 2005, when four Hezbollah fighters were killed in an attempt to abduct an Israeli soldier.
+Bazzi organized the 2006 Hezbollah cross-border raid, in which eight Israeli soldiers were killed and two were abducted, which ultimately triggered the 2006 Lebanon War.

-After abduction of the two soldiers, Bazzi returned to his post as Chief of Operations in the Bint Jbeil area, comprising the towns of Bint Jbeil and Aynata and the villages of Maroun ar-Ras and Aytaroun.
+After the abduction of the two soldiers, Bazzi returned to his post as Chief of Operations in the Bint Jbeil area, comprising the towns of Bint Jbeil and Aynata and the villages of Maroun ar-Ras and Aytaroun.
 He commanded a force of approximately 140 fighters, spread out in the area.

 Bazzi participated in the Battle of Maroun al-Ras.
 The Israeli army eventually conquered most of the village after 10 days of fighting.
-The Hizbullah defenders eventually withdrew causing heavy casualties to the Israelis, including two IDF officers and six other soldiers killed.
+The Hezbollah defenders eventually withdrew causing heavy casualties to the Israelis, including two IDF officers and six other soldiers killed.
 Due to Bazzi's reluctance to use two-way radios, contact was lost with him several times during the battle and at one time it was feared that he had been killed.
 He emerged however unscathed and continued to lead the defense from Bint Jbeil.
-According to Hizbullah only seven of the 17 defenders of Maroun ar-Ras were killed in that battle.
+According to Hezbollah only seven of the 17 defenders of Maroun ar-Ras were killed in that battle.

 On July 23, the Israeli army launched Operation Webs of Steel 2 which was designed as a pincer movement, attacking Bint Jbeil simultaneously from the east and the west.
-The aim was to conquer the town and purge it of Hizbullah fighters and infrastructure.
+The aim was to conquer the town and purge it of Hezbollah fighters and infrastructure.
 Israel failed to occupy the town and suffered heavy casualties.

 After several days of fighting the Israeli forces unexpectedly withdrew.
-Bint Jbeil was however largely destroyed by intensive bombardment from the Israeli air force and artillery.
+Bint Jbeil was however largely destroyed by intensive bombardment from the Israeli Air Force and artillery.